 - 10–12 slices (390– 400 grams) gluten free bread (wide slice Little Northern Bakehouse bread, diced into pieces).

-- 1 c sliced strawberries or whole blueberries
+- 1 cup sliced strawberries or whole blueberries

-- 2 tbsp Melted vegan Butter or refined coconut oil
+- 2 Tablespoon melted vegan butter or refined coconut oil

 - Preheat oven to 350 F. Line a bread 8×4 bread pan or cake pan with parchment paper.
 Set aside

 - In a large bowl whisk together batter; milk, cream, sugar, starch, chia, flax, cinnamon, vanilla extract, and salt.
 Let batter sit for 10 minutes to thicken.